-(In part 2 of this post we review additional benefits and challenges of an MDM and what ideal technology solution best suits water industry needs):
+(In part 2 of this post we review additional benefits and challenges of an MDM and what ideal technology solution best suits water industry needs; part 1 of this blog is here)

 Benefit and Challenge 2: Interoperability